beepbopbeepboop/autofarmer/README.md

-(WIP) minetest_autofarmer
+autofarmer
 ================

 by Izzy
 Props to RealBadAngel, VanessaE.
 Lots of code "borrowed" from them.

-Edit and fixes by HarrierJack, borrowing even more code..
+Edit and fixes by HarrierJack and beepbopbeepboop, borrowing even more code..

 ###Introduction:
 Adds automatic farming machines to minetest.
 They run on LV/MV/HV power from technic, and integrate with pipeworks.

-The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming_plus (farming redo?) onto available farmland in its front position and only at its own block level.
+The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming onto available farmland in its front position and only at its own block level.

 A mesecon signal can be used to turn the machine off.
 Powering the planter is enough to activate it, providing there are seeds/plants inside it.